zebbyG/topg-shop/README.md

 # UNDER_CONSTRUCTION
 A project under construction.
 ==================================
+Top Gz is an online shoe shop that offers a wide range of high-quality footwear for customers.
+- Technologies used:
+    - Python-Django
+    - HTML
+    - Bootstrap css
+    - Javascript
 ## To run the project on your machine:
 + [X] `git clone https://github.com/zebbyG/UNDER_CONSTRUCTION`